leggedrobotics/ocs2/ocs2_doc/docs/robotic_examples.rst

 at zero joint positions by the dummy simulation node .

 .. warning::
-    For these examples, the MPC has not been tuned to work on hardware.
+    For these examples, additional tuning of the MPC might be required to work on hardware.
-    Additionally, for some of the examples, the collision meshes need to be processed into primitive shapes to allow collision avoidance.
+    Additionally, for some of the examples, the collision meshes need to be simplified into primitive shapes (such as cylinders and boxes) to allow collision avoidance.

-    We welcome pull requests with the right tuning parameters.
+    We welcome contributions from the community for these use-cases.

 Mabi-Mobile